linux-automation/meta-lxatac/README.md

     $ git add .
     $ git commit -m "Initial commit"

-Re-use the sstate (build artifacts) from the previous build directory so we do not have to re-build everything, and the download directory so we do not have to re-download when patching an already built package:
+Reuse the sstate (build artifacts) from the previous build directory so we do not have to re-build everything, and the download directory so we do not have to re-download when patching an already built package: